 Biscayne Aquifer water quality has moderate carbonate alkalinity, low chloride, sulfate and total phosphorus concentrations, and low specific conductance values (FIGURE C.1-7).
 Precipitation percolates through the peats and limestones in the recharge areas of western Miami-Dade County, dissolving mineral constituents as groundwater flows to the east and southeast toward the coast.
-Limited groundwater quality data are available on the SFWMD database DBHydro, and the USGS database NWIS.
-All groundwater quality data in the immediate vicinity of L29, L30, and L31N were obtained from the L31NN monitoring well cluster (FIGURE C.1-7).
-There are no groundwater quality data available for the Bird Drive Recharge Area, or other areas adjacent to the L30 and L31N canals.
+Monthly and quarterly groundwater quality data have been obtained since July 2015 as part of the Increment 1 monitoring effort, and this effort will continue through July 2017.
+Commencing in August 2017, the groundwater monitoring program will be revised.
+Revisions to the groundwater monitoring program are listed in subsection C.1.8.4.1.

 FIGURE C.1-7.
-BOX DIAGRAMS SHOWING GROUNDWATER QUALITY DATA AT DIFFERENT DEPTHS FROM BISCAYNE AQUIFER MONITORING WELL CLUSTER L31N.
+BAR DIAGRAMS SHOWING SELECTED GROUNDWATER QUALITY DATA AT DIFFERENT DEPTHS FROM BISCAYNE AQUIFER MONITORING WELL CLUSTERS L-31NN AND L-31NS.